cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-31-consistently-measure-consistency-to-beat-talent.md

 Why is success non-linear?

-I came to the conclusion that the reason is that I've just outworked my popular early fellows with consistent hard work.
+I came to the conclusion that I've just outworked my ~~now lazy~~ popular early fellows with consistent hard work.
 That's all.
 Period.